Rebuilding A Sportster Caliper (1973-1977)

 Brake Fluid Facts

-- The color of brake fluid is not an accurate indicator of its condition.
+- The color of brake fluid is not an accurate indicator of it's condition.

 - No brake fluid reduces stopping distances.